grafana/agent/docs/sources/configuration/integrations/cloudwatch-exporter-config.md

 "dms:DescribeReplicationTasks"
 ```

-For simplicity, one can use the following AWS IAM Policy for all features of this integration to work.
+To use all of the integration features, use the following AWS IAM Policy:

 ```json
 {